lksrmp/paw_structure/docs/Control.rst

 !ANGLE
 -------
-Angular distribution function (ADF) control block.
+Angular probability distribution control block.

 :Rules: optional, requires `!TRA`_ if **T1**, **T2** and **N** are not specified

-The angular distribution function (ADF) gives the distribution of angles between the selected atom species averaged over time. **ID1** selects the species used as central atoms and **ID2** selects the species for possible neighbors.
+The angular probability distribution gives the distribution of angles between the selected atom species averaged over time. **ID1** selects the species used as central atoms and **ID2** selects the species for possible neighbors.
 For each center atom, all neighbors within a distance smaller than **CUT** are detected.
 Let :math:`A` be the neighbor atoms and :math:`B` the center atom.
 The angle is than calculated according to

 .. math::